Jack-Q/blog/source/_posts/2017-02-27-javaee-training-note-day-07.md

 }
 ```

 Then create the test code.
-Use inbulit language feature `assert` or use the
+Use inbuilt language feature `assert` or use the
 more handy assert static methods provided in test framework.
 The following
 simple test case is used to assert that the page with url `/home/` can be accessed
 successfully with `200 OK` status code and the rendered view is `home/index`.